Learn more | Self-Directed IRA

-The self-directed IRA Maximum Contribution for 2019 is $6,000 if you’re under the age of 50.
-The maximum contribution for a self-directed IRA is $7,000 if you're 50 and older.
 If you're 50 and over, you can make an additional $1,000 catch-up contribution.
-Some people ask if there is a self-directed IRA income limit.
-The answer to that is, no. There are absolutely no income limits to establish a self-directed IRA.
+Some people ask if there is a self-directed IRA (SDIRA) income limit.
+The answer to that is, no. There are absolutely no income limits to establish this retirement account.

-Note that the IRA maximum contribution limits went up $500 above the 2018 limits, including the self-directed IRA.
+The self-directed IRA LLC maximum contribution limits went up $500 above the 2018 limits.

-An IRA contribution is the money that an IRA holder (you) places in your IRA.
+An IRA contribution is the money that an IRA holder (you) places in your individual retirement account.
 You can contribute money to any type of IRA, including a self-directed IRA.
 As you may know, contributions create a nest egg until you reach the age of retirement.

 The two most common IRAs to invest in are traditional and Roth.
-But again, you can invest in any IRA.
+But again, you can invest in any type of IRA.

-Many people wonder if they can still establish a self-directed IRA if one spouse earned income for the year.
+Many people wonder if they can establish a self-directed IRA or IRA LLC if one spouse earns income for the year.
 You certainly can!
 Simply file a joint return and you and your spouse can each make IRA contributions.

 The amount of your combined contributions must not be more than the taxable compensation on your joint return.
-Also, they cannot exceed the maximum IRA contributions for the year.
+Also, the combined amount cannot exceed the maximum IRA contributions for the year.
 It doesn’t matter which spouse earns the compensation.